-If your Keyfactor Command server is using a publicly rooted certificate, you can press Enter here.
-If the certificate on the Keyfactor Command server was internally generated, you will need to enter the full path and file name of the file containing the root certificate for the certificate authority that issued the certificate.
-See Configure Certificate Root Trust for the Java Agent on page 61.
-This question will not appear if you answered no to the question about using SSL.
+If your Keyfactor Command server is using a publicly rooted certificate, the server most likely already trusts the certificate issuer, and you can press Enter here.

+If the certificate on the Keyfactor Command server was internally generated, you will need to enter the full path and file name pointing to a file on the local server containing the PEM-encoded root certificate for the certificate authority chain that issued the certificate (see Configure Certificate Root Trust for the Java Agent on page 61).